-It is possible to ensure that each braking is not able singularly to overcome the threshold given by the fluid (equal to 140°C) for the layout chosen by Nguyen et al [7], confirmed also by the test-bench performed, but it is not able to make more than one consecutive braking because of the high temperature reached.
-A cooling system able to bring the temperature lower than 90°C is needed in order to ensure the performance through the time and reduce the cooling time after a braking.
+It is possible to ensure that each braking is not able singularly to overcome the threshold given by the fluid (equal to 140°C) for the layout chosen by Nguyen et al [9], confirmed also by the test-bench performed, but it is not able to make more than one consecutive braking because of the high temperature reached.
+A cooling system able to bring the temperature lower than 90°C is needed to ensure the performance through the time and reduce the cooling time after a braking.
 This is one of the main reasons why an integration with an in-wheel motor is needed so that it could be possible to manage the EM cooling system to satisfy the MR brakes cooling, as both the systems work around the same operating temperatures.

 Innovative Braking-System: Geometry Definition